Salsola kali ruthenica

 Common Name: Prickly Russian Thistle

-Salsola kali ruthenica is a Annual up to 0.50 metres tall.
+Salsola kali ruthenica is an annual plant that can grow up to 0.50 metres tall.

 Europe, Naturalized in Northern N. America.

 Sandy shores, cultivated fields and waste places in Eastern N. America[

 ].
 Often found in non-saline sands and as a ruderale in Europe[

 We have very little information on this species and do not know if it will be hardy in Britain, though judging by its native range it should succeed outdoors in many parts of this country.
 The following notes are based on the general needs of the genus.

 Requires a very sunny position in a light or medium well-drained soil, it tolerates salty soils, occasional inundation by salt water and maritime exposure.
 Succeeds in poor soils and grows more vigorously on alkaline soils[